-The Company manages liquidity risk through the management of its capital structure (note 13).
+The Company manages liquidity risk through the management of its capital structure (note 12).
 It also manages liquidity risk by monitoring actual and forecasted cash flows taking into account current and planned operations.
-The Company's estimated minimum contractual undiscounted cash flow requirement for its financial liabilities at June 30, 2016 is \$498,624, all of which is within the next 12 months.
+Refer also to Note 1.
+The Company's estimated minimum contractual undiscounted cash flow requirement for its financial liabilities at June 30, 2017 is \$2,692,386, of which \$502,589 is within the next 12 months.
+In addition, the Company may be required to pay \$102,721 to the 2016 Guarantors if shareholder approvals are not received at the AGM that is expected to be held in September 2017 (note 5(a)).